Professional affiliations & contributions

 The decision to have a revision rhinoplasty can be a difficult and emotional one.
 Dr. Bared specializes in this very complex procedure and patients often seek out his expertise because of his extensive background as a facial plastic surgeon.
 Depending on the specific needs of the patient, Dr. Bared may recommend you be seen by a specialist and may refer you to another provider.

-A highly trained facial plastic surgeon like Dr. Bared at Facial Plastic Surgery Miami can help with a careful consultation and a professional corrective procedure.
-With his help, you can get the improvement you desired and be satisfied with the nose on your face.
+A highly trained facial plastic surgeon like Dr. Bared at Facial Plastic Surgery Miami can help with careful consultation and a professional corrective procedure.
+With his help, you can get the improvement you desired and be satisfied with your new facial features.

 When to Consider a Revision Rhinoplasty

 Rhinoplasty is a very difficult, arguably the most difficult procedure in facial plastic surgery.
 If you have had an unsatisfactory nose job procedure and you desire to have a corrective procedure in your nose structure, it is very important to seek a specialist with extensive experience.
 Dr. Bared understands that the decision to undergo revision surgery is not an easy decision.
 He works alongside you to help you attain the improvements you are seeking from secondary surgery.

 If you are in good general health and you have the proper motivation to have a revision surgery then you may be a candidate for revision rhinoplasty.
 It may be necessary to wait one year after the initial nose job before having corrections performed.
 Dr. Bared will be able to tell you whether this is required for your specific procedure and give you answers about why as well.

 Since you had a negative experience in your previous nose surgery, you will probably want to be reassured that the next surgeon is a true expert in revision rhinoplasty.
 Dr. Bared understands this, and he will meet with you at least twice before your surgery, if your travel permits, to be sure that the results you want are clear and to establish mutual trust.